moozzz/der_simulator_MT/README.md

   command above without `-r` to run a completely new simulation.

 - do `./convert_der2pdb_MT.py traj_vert.npy traj_dir.npy` to
-  convert python trajectories into PDB files
+  convert python `.npy` trajectories into PDB files

-- the *index* option is needed label simulations when running multiple copies in parallel
+- the *index* option is needed to label simulations when running multiple copies in parallel

-- the *number of restarts* option is needed to avoid data loss when running simulations on clusters with limited job time
+- the *number of restarts* option is needed to avoid data loss when running simulations on clusters with a limited job time

 - the *alpha* option is needed to control lateral interaction strength relative to its MD value